Travel planning

 Pump settings and reports

 In case of line or pump failure, you will need to know your Pump Total Daily Dose (PTDD).
-Save a copy of your current pump settings and PTDD from your pump upload report.
+Save a copy of your current pump settings and PTDD from your pump upload report, it is a good idea to have a screen shot of your current pump settings and PTDD.

 Pump or line failure and you are unable to resite the cannula:

-If this occurs, you will need to revert to injected insulin.
-See Pump Mangement for line failure
+If this occurs, you will need to use injected insulin.
+See The Royal Children's Hospital (RCH) Diabetes Help for Insulin Pumps.

 Medtronic travel loan insulin pump program: